 Mariner 2 withstood a solar flare starting on 23 October 1962.
 An ionization chamber and a Geiger counter monitored the flare's onset, peak, and gradual decline over a period of days.
 Though scientists admitted that they would need much more data before they could adequately assess the effects of solar flares on piloted interplanetary vessels, their initial finding was that solar activity was less of a threat than had been anticipated.

 With the voyage of Mariner 2 well under way, the scientific debate over what it might find at Venus reached a new intensity.
 Measurements made from Earth indicated that the planet's surface temperature was at least 342° C, yet the temperature of the upper atmosphere was a frosty -39° C. The Venusian atmosphere almost certainly contained carbon dioxide; the jury was still out as far as oxygen and water vapor were concerned.

-Some scientists expected that Mariner 2 would find that Venus's clouds were made of tawny dust tossed aloft by violent winds; friction between dust grains, they maintained, accounted for the planet's high temperature.
-Others opted for older hypotheses: that Venus was covered by a carbonated water ocean; that is was a swamp world resembling Earth in the Carboniferous era; or that it had seas of bubbling petroleum.
+Some scientists expected that Mariner 2 would find that the clouds of Venus were made of tawny dust tossed aloft by violent winds; friction between dust grains, they maintained, accounted for the planet's high temperature.
+Others opted for older hypotheses: that Venus was covered by a carbonated water ocean; that it was a swamp-world resembling Earth in the Carboniferous era; or that it had seas of bubbling petroleum.